69rc/aqua-flow/replit.md

 AquaFlow is a comprehensive pure water delivery and management system designed for water companies to efficiently manage their operations.
 The application serves three distinct user roles: Admins (water company staff), Delivery Agents (drivers), and Customers (water buyers), each with tailored interfaces and functionality.

-The system is built as a full-stack web application using modern technologies with a focus on responsive design, real-time updates, and intuitive user experience.
+The system is built as a full-stack web application using modern technologies with a focus on responsive design, real-time updates, and intuitive user experience. **Status: FULLY FUNCTIONAL** - All core features implemented and tested with sample data.

+### Completed Features
+- **Authentication**: Role-based access with Replit Auth integration
+- **Admin Dashboard**: Complete management interface with analytics, order assignment, and oversight
+- **Delivery Dashboard**: Mobile-optimized interface for drivers with delivery tracking
+- **Customer Portal**: Order placement, tracking, and history viewing
+- **Order Management**: Full CRUD operations with status tracking and agent assignment
+- **Inventory Management**: Stock tracking, low-stock alerts, and restocking features
+- **Customer Management**: Customer database with contact information and order history
+- **Agent Management**: Delivery agent profiles and assignment tracking
+- **Analytics**: Comprehensive reporting with charts and key performance indicators
+- **Database**: Fully populated with sample data for immediate testing

 ## System Architecture